netgen-layouts/layouts-docs/upgrades/upgrade_130_140.rst

 * Added block manipulation features to layout preview (available only in Enterprise version)
-* Added support for components in eZ Platform integration.
-Components are special blocks that act as a 1:1 proxy to an eZ Platform content.
+* Added support for components in Ibexa CMS integration.
+Components are special blocks that act as a 1:1 proxy to an Ibexa content.
 Components use view types defined in attached content as opposed to statically defined list of view types in Netgen Layouts config.

 Other changes
 ~~~~~~~~~~~~~